Craig Vann

 Picture

-The young chrononauts, Skypilot Sewell and Zachary Burling, are joined by Alim in this, their third time travel adventure.
-This time, they journey to ancient Galilee in search of Jesus Christ, the man, to prove his existence.
+Chrononauts Skypilot and Zachary journey with Alim to ancient Galilee in search of Jesus Christ to prove his existence.
+And to confirm his family lineage; they carry a DNA kit, to try to get a sample.
 An overwhelming task by itself, but they may have underestimated the influence of the Roman Empire at that time.

 Amazon.com